Hamat Gader: Roman, Byzantine and Umayyad periods

 Hamat Gader was already a widely known health and recreation site in Roman times.
-It is mentioned in Strabo, Origen and Eunapius, as well as the Rabbinic literature of the first centuries CE.
+It is mentioned in Strabo, Origen and Eunapius, as well as in Talmudic sources, which record visits by sages from Rabbi Meir (mid-second century CE) who discussed the Sabbath-boundary status of Hammat Gader relative to nearby Gadara.

 Construction of the bath complex began in the 2nd century by the 10th Roman Legion, which was garrisoned in the city of Gadara.
 Two distinct construction periods are evident at the site: The Roman-Byzantine Period, during which most of the bath complex was built, and the Muslim period, during which major changes were made to the existing structures.

 The site includes a Roman theatre, which was built in the 3rd century CE and contained 2,000 seats.

 A section of the mosaic pavement recovered from the ancient Hamat Gader synagogue, now installed in the entrance hall of the Supreme Court of Israel.

 A large synagogue was built in the 5th century CE.
 The synagogue complex is enclosed by a 32.5-meter-long wall and oriented southwards towards Jerusalem.
 The main prayer hall, nearly square at 13 meters per side, boasted two rows of columns, an apse, and a bema set into the southern wall.
 Adorned with a mosaic floor, the hall retained four well-preserved Aramaic inscriptions, while damaged sections bore inscriptions detailing donations from various locales.
 Sukenik's 1932 excavation uncovered the main structure along with the Aramaic mosaic inscriptions and a Greek inscription from the chancel screen.
 Subsequent analysis by G. Foerster in 1982 shed light on earlier phases of construction.

 The empress Aelia Eudocia composed a poem praising the qualities of the multiple springs which was inscribed so that visitors could see it as they went into the pool.

 Some of the buildings including the famous thermae were damaged by an earthquake and restored in 663 by the first Umayyad caliph Mu'awiyah who ruled from Damascus.
 A century later the 749 Galilee earthquake hit.
 Eventually, in the 9th century, the baths were abandoned and a thick layer of silt covered the ruins.